hebaelsaid912/AffirmationsApp/README.md

 # Simple App

- Application to confirm the study more about
+ Application to confirm more about
 - Kotlin
 - Recycle View